 Garrison officers made a variety of toasts, including "Here's to luck" and "The old grudge" before drinking.
 Coacoochee asked Gopher John, an interpreter, the meaning of the officers' toasts.
-Gopher John responded, "It means, How d'ye do.'
+Gopher John responded, "It means, How d'ye do.'"

-The chief then lifted his cup above his head and exclaimed in a deep, guttural voice, "hough."
+The chief then lifted his cup above his head and exclaimed in a deep, guttural voice, "Hough."

 Another theory is that during the Vietnam War many American soldiers used Vietnamese and Vietnamese-French expressions interchangeably with English.

 One widely used term was the Vietnamese word for "yes," which is pronounced "u-ah."
 When assigned a task or asked a question, soldiers would often answer with "u-ah."
-This term -- used for many years after the war by many soldiers, is easily changed to "hooah."
+This term, used for many years after the war by many soldiers, is easily changed to "hooah."

 General Cota reportedly followed their direction and, on his way down the beach, said, "Lead the way, Rangers!"

 Nobody knows why the United States Marines pronounce the word, "OohRah!"
 When and where did it start?
 Is it related to similar cries now in use by other military services?

-- Many lean in the direction that it may have originated with the 1956 film, The DI, starring Jack Webb as T/Sgt Jim Moore, who, in that movie, commands his recruit platoon, "Let me hear you ROAR, tigers!"
+- Many lean in the direction that it may have originated with the 1957 film "The DI," starring Jack Webb as Sgt.
+Jim Moore.
+In that movie he commands his recruit platoon, "Let me hear you ROAR, tigers!"

 Heard Understood and Acknowledged